A general's rigor could face hurdles under a chaos-prone boss

 "He's a commander and a leader of men," one Trump ally said.
 "He's just a buttoned-up guy."

+But it remains to be seen whether the President himself will instill and enforce whatever process changes Kelly implements.

+"There is an open lane to the Oval Office," the source said.
+"He's going to put checks in place."

-But as of Friday evening, White House aides remained unsure, at least publicly, about how specifically Kelly might reorganize the West Wing to better advance a governing agenda that has seen setback after setback.
+As of Friday evening, however, White House aides remained unsure, at least publicly, about how specifically Kelly might reorganize the West Wing to better advance a governing agenda that has seen setback after setback.

 "The President and his new chief of staff will decide what the right organizational structure and protocols are," Conway said on Fox News.
 "I think people will respect that pecking order and protocols."